Concentration of Measure Inequalities in Information Theory, Communications and Coding (Second Edition): Transportation-cost inequalities

-While the method described in the proof of Proposition~\ref{prop:Marton_technique} does not produce optimal concentration estimates (which typically have to be derived on a case-by-case basis), it hints at the potential power of the transportation cost inequalities.
-To make full use of this power, we first establish an important fact that, for $p \in [1,2]$, the ${\rm T}_p$ inequalities tensorize (see, for example, \cite[Proposition~22.5]{Villani_newbook}): \begin{proposition}[{\bf Tensorization of transportation cost inequalities}] For any $p \in [1,2]$, the following statement is true: If $\mu$ satisfies ${\rm T}_p(c)$ on $(\cX,d)$, then, for any $n \in \naturals$, the product measure $\mu^{\otimes n}$ satisfies ${\rm T}_p(cn^{2/p-1})$ on $(\cX^n,d_{p,n})$ with the metric
+While the method described in the proof of Proposition~\ref{prop:Marton_technique} does not produce optimal concentration estimates (which typically have to be derived on a case-by-case basis), it hints at the potential power of the transportation-cost inequalities.
+To make full use of this power, we first establish an important fact that, for $p \in [1,2]$, the ${\rm T}_p$ inequalities tensorize (see, for example, \cite[Proposition~22.5]{Villani_newbook}): \begin{proposition}[Tensorization of transportation-cost inequalities] If $\mu$ satisfies ${\rm T}_p(c)$ on $(\cX,d)$ for an arbitrary $p \in [1,2]$, then, for every $n \in \naturals$, the product measure $\mu^{\otimes n}$ satisfies ${\rm T}_p(cn^{2/p-1})$ on $(\cX^n,d_{p,n})$ with the metric